Aims | Course proceedings | Schedule | Assessment | Literature| Searching literature | APA-style | Revisions History | Forward to literature list >

-The main part of course will be organized around weekly work group sessions, where we will discuss the core literature for the course.
-The purpose of the discussion is not just, or even mainly, to critique and debunk, but at least as much to understand and explore impliations .
-As the interest of students may vary (some more geared towards formal education, some more into public communication), you will have the opportunity to build working groups with students of like interests, and there will be some room for the groups to put their own focus.
+In the first part of the course, we will adress four broad topics.
+Each topic will be introduced in a plenary lecture, after which you will read a set of articles for discussion in the working group.
+The purpose of these discussions is not primarily to defend a particular viewpoint, but at least as much to understand and explore implications .
+As the interest of students may vary (some more geared towards formal education, some more towards public communication), you will have the opportunity to compose working groups with students of like interests, and there will be some room for the groups to put their own focus in the discussions.
 Active participation in all work group sessions is a requirement for successful completion of the course.
 For each session, you will be expected to read the agreed core literature and prepare for discussion.
-Each working group session will start by discussion.
-The second part of each session (except for the last) will be to introduce the theme for the next session and to identify some guiding questions, usally you will have prepared for this by reading a brief introductory text or watch a movie(fragment).

 Moreover, as part of the course, you will write two trial essays and one final essay.
 You will get feedback on those, you will give feedback on the essays of others, and you will revise your trial essays based on the feedback you get.
 Requirements for the essays are detailed below.

-Most course information will be accessible through this webpage.
-We will use the Blackboard learning environment for group communication, and for restricted documents (http://uu.blackboard.nl, for help with login problems see the UU student help pages).
+Most course information will be available through this webpage.
+We will use the Blackboard learning environment for group communication and for restricted circulation documents (http://uu.blackboard.nl, for help with login problems see the UU student help pages).
 Finally, we will use Revisely for submitting essays and for giving feedback on them (http://www.revisely.nl).
 At the start of the course you will receive instructions about the use of Revisely.

 The working language in this course is English.
 This will explicitly apply for: